ssfsx17/sky-islands/readable.md

 Storm - Range: 15 feet - Target: All enemies within the 15-foot radius -
 Calls down elemental energy to strike all enemies within range.
 Uses your magical stats and is opposed by magical stats.
-If your Magical Accuracy is more than 1.5x a target's Magical Evasion, then you cause an additional effect based on the element used.
+If your Magical Accuracy is more than 1.5x a target’s Magical Evasion, then you cause an additional effect based on the element used.
 Refer to *Elemental Shot* for the additional effect.